exakat/exakat/docs/Rules.rst

 A good approach to protect the session ID is to reduce its lifespan : the shorter the time of use, the better.
 While changing the session ID at every hit on the page may no be possible, a more reasonable approach is to change the session id when an important action is about to take place.
 What important means is left to the application to decide.

-Based on this philosophy, a code source that uses Zend\Session but never uses Zend\Session::regenerateId() has to be updated.
+Based on this philosophy, a code source that uses Zend\Session but never uses Zend\Session\:\:regenerateId() has to be updated.

 .. code-block:: php